 Academic success is important and necessary for students to receive federal Title IV financial aid.
-At the end of each semester (fall, spring and summer), your academic record will be reviewed to verify you have made satisfactory academic progress toward earning your degree.
+At the end of each semester (fall, spring and summer), students' academic records will be reviewed to verify satisfactory academic progress toward earning a degree.
 Satisfactory academic progress (SAP) requires students to pass a required number of hours with a minimum cumulative grade point average in a maximum timeframe.
 The policy applies to all students-continuing, transfer, and re-entry.

-Minimum Grade Point Average
+SAP Qualitative Requirement: Minimum Grade Point Average

-Students must maintain the following minimum cumulative grade point averages (GPA):
+Students must maintain the following minimum cumulative grade point (GPA) averages.